 The story failed to make use of the exciting source material, delivering an underwhelming story that even Mirren and Clarke couldn’t save!
 The visual effects and horror techniques were also just as disappointing.
 Again, the film’s biggest frustration is the execution of the story.
-The scope and potential for this movie was huge, but the result is just a hodge-podge of worn-out Tween horror tropes and an inability to deliver any tension or genuine horror.
+The scope and potential for this movie were huge, but the result is just a hodge-podge of worn-out Tween horror tropes and an inability to deliver any tension or genuine horror.
 The source material deserves a much better movie than this.
 I highly recommend avoiding this film unless you really have nothing else to watch!

 The Girl With All The Gifts (2016)

-A new take of the zombie genre will always get my attention, but for me I was drawn to this movie because of Paddy Considine.
+A new take of the zombie genre will always get my attention, but for me, I was drawn to this movie because of Paddy Considine.
 Hook this man to my veins!
-The film also stars Gemma Arterton and Glenn Close, so at least from a casting stand point this movie had potential.
+The film also stars Gemma Arterton and Glenn Close, so at least from a casting standpoint, this movie had potential.
 Did it deliver?
 Overall, yes it did!

-The film could have used a little more money, as some of the props and costumes were very cheap, but these things are easily overlooked when they manage to tell such a well structured story.
+The film could have used a little more money, as some of the props and costumes were very cheap, but these things are easily overlooked when they manage to tell such a well-structured story.
 It had the right balance of character performance to horror, with the two acting in harmony with one another.
 I think if you are looking for a more ‘smarter’ zombie film, then The Girl With All The Gifts is definitely one to consider!

 Assassin’s Creed (2016)

 If you throw Michael Fassbender into any film then I’m listening.
 If you throw him into one of my favourite video game franchises then I am definitely on board!
-I was gutted I missed this at the cinema, but the reviews and response was quite negative.
+I was gutted I missed this at the cinema, but the reviews and response were quite negative.
 So I was a little apprehensive going into the film.
 But again, I was pleasantly surprised.

 The Great Wall (2017)

 Despite being considered a box office bomb, The Great Wall was actually, ok!
 I mean, there are probably fifty or so movies in this genre that i’d recommend you watch instead, but for what it offered, it was alright.
 The story was very meh, and Matt Damon was, well, Matt Damon.
 But Pedro Pascal and Jing Tian were very enjoyable.
 I am a big fan of Asian cinema, Wuxia films in particular, and while this film does not come to reaching the likes of some of the great Wuxia movies, it at least nails the setting and the colours.
-The colour pallet in this move is visually striking, but lacks the artistic flair and cinematography that makes these films so appealing.
+The colour pallet in this move is visually striking but lacks the artistic flair and cinematography that makes these films so appealing.

 To quote from the guys from Nerdschatting, “it was fine.”
 It was what it was.